 By the third trimester of pregnancy, you are probably just ready.
 You may have had a baby shower or two.
 The nursery is about finished, and your hospital bag is packed.
 Although it may seem like just the capstone of your pregnancy, the third trimester is a special time in your pregnancy, to be enjoyed and noted.
+So here are a few 3rd trimester pregnancy facts to help you out

 How You Feel

 At this point, your pregnancy is obvious.
 That tummy is too big to hide now.
+That’s a pregnancy fact!
 As your baby grows to full term, he will start to push and kick on your organs.
 You may have a hard time breathing as he stretches up into your lungs.
 Sleep may elude you as he squirms and wiggles within you.
 Early contractions may start during this time causing uncomfortable stomach cramps.
 Sudden sensations to urinate may increase as he squeezes against your bladder.
 You are both becoming comfortable, and uncomfortable, with each another.

 How Long It Lasts